ckormanyos/gamma_f77/README.md

 ## Mathematical Background

-The gamma function $\Gamma\left(z\right)$ is the complex-valued extension to the well-known integer factorial function.
+The gamma function $\Gamma\left(z\right)$ is the complex-valued extension of the well-known integer factorial function.

 For $\mathbb{Re}\left(z\right) > 0$, $\Gamma(z)$ is defined by